100 Notable alumni of

 -

-Carl Gustav Jung was a Swiss psychiatrist and psychoanalyst who founded analytical psychology.
-He was a prolific author, illustrator and correspondent, and a complex and controversial character, presumably best known through his "autobiography" Memories, Dreams, Reflections.
+Carl Gustav Jung was a Swiss psychiatrist, psychotherapist, and psychologist who founded the school of analytical psychology.
+He was a prolific author, illustrator, and correspondent, and a complex and controversial character, in certain ways best known through his autobiography Memories, Dreams, Reflections.

 -